FredsGitHubAccount/Burger-Eater/README.md

 ## Code Structure
-Since I did utilize the MVC architecture.
-To simply put it, once the user makes a request, the request is sent to the controller, the controller then calls the model, the model calls the ORM to gather the relevant data, the model then sends a response to the controller, the controller sends the response to the views, and the views displays the response to the user.
+Since I did utilize the MVC architecture,  to simply put it, once the user makes a request, the request is sent to the controller, the controller then calls the model, the model calls the ORM to gather the relevant data, the model then sends a response to the controller, the controller sends the response to the views, and the views displays the response to the user.

 ### Technologies
 Front-End